tamucc-comp-bio/how_to/howto_organize_data.md

 Examples of Naming Conventions

 1. File Names:
-   * GPS Waypoints: Instead of using a generic name like data1.gpx, use a descriptive name like gps_waypoints_siteA_2023.gpx.
+   * GPS Waypoints: Instead of using a generic name like `data1.gpx`, use a descriptive name like `gps_waypoints_siteA_2023.gpx`.
 This name indicates the file contains GPS waypoints for Site A collected in 2023.
-   * Environmental Data: A file containing environmental data collected from a specific site might be named env_data_siteA_2023.csv.
+   * Environmental Data: A file containing environmental data collected from a specific site might be named `env_data_siteA_2023.csv`.
-   * Sample Metadata: Metadata related to biological samples could be named sample_metadata_experiment1.csv, clearly indicating its content and context.
+   * Sample Metadata: Metadata related to biological samples could be named `sample_metadata_experiment1.csv`, clearly indicating its content and context.

 2. Column Names:
-   * Latitude and Longitude: Instead of lat and long, use latitude and longitude to clearly indicate the geographical coordinates.
+   * Latitude and Longitude: Instead of `la`t and `long`, use `latitude` and `longitude` to clearly indicate the geographical coordinates.
-   * Species Names: For a column containing species names, instead of using sp_name, use species_name.
+   * Species Names: For a column containing species names, instead of using `sp_name`, use `species_name`.
 This avoids confusion and ensures clarity.
-   * Measurement Data: If you're recording measurements, name your columns descriptively, such as leaf_length_mm instead of just length.
+   * Measurement Data: If you're recording measurements, name your columns descriptively, such as `leaf_length_mm` instead of just `length`.
 This indicates that the measurement is of leaf length and is recorded in millimeters.
+The context given by the word "length" ensures that the abbreviation "mm" will be interpreted as "millimeters", so the abbreviation is ok in this case.

 3. Directory Names:
-   * Raw Data: A directory for storing unprocessed data files should be named data_raw/ rather than just raw/ or rawdata/.
+   * Raw Data: A directory for storing unprocessed data files should be named `data_raw/` rather than just `raw/` or `rawdata/`.
 This clearly indicates that it contains raw data.
+Note that if a hierarchical directory structure is chosen, then `data/raw` is acceptable because the word "raw" is contextualized by the name of its parent directory `data/`.
-   * Processed Data: Similarly, use data_processed/ for directories containing cleaned and processed data files.
+   * Processed Data: Similarly, use `data_processed/` for directories containing cleaned and processed data files.
-   * Results and Outputs: A directory containing analysis results could be named results_analysis_2023/, specifying what the results are related to and when they were generated.
+   * Results and Outputs: A directory containing analysis results could be named `results/` or `output/` rather than just saving the files into `data/`.

 #### General Guidelines